AdityaCoppisetti/robotic-arm/journal.md

-so i was searching for way to make this , thinking of a ton of designs and i thought this would be really easy. i was wrong. i took me 45 mins until i landed on this- https://www.printables.com/model/930858-3d-printed-robotic-arm-actuator/files
+so i was searching for way to make this , thinking of a ton of designs and i thought this would be really easy. i was wrong. i took me 45 mins until i landed on this- https://www.printables.com/model/930858-3d-printed-robotic-arm-actuator/files this is whats called a planetary gear mechanism. very popularly used amoung projects like this.
+Planetary gear mechanisms provide superior high torque density, allowing them to transmit large loads in a compact, lightweight design by distributing force across multiple planet gears

 <img width="1112" height="475" alt="image" src="https://github.com/user-attachments/assets/6631c75f-6018-44dd-884f-2097b6933205" />